 “I have been here for almost four years.
 I don’t remember how I heard or learned about Sarah’s Inn, but I may have done a Google search for 40-hour Domestic Violence Advocacy training, or possibly from a good friend.
 Either way, I read reviews about the organization and it seemed like people respected the work and services that are provided.
 I checked out the schedule and saw that one of the trainings was starting soon, and it was like the stars aligned, so I decided to volunteer and sign-up.”

 - What have you enjoyed about volunteering with Sarah’s Inn?

-- Every month, you take on a few regular shifts.
+- Every month, you take on multiple crisis line shifts.
 How do you find ways to fit volunteering into your schedule?

 - What made you want to volunteer at a Domestic Violence Agency?

 “I was working at a community mental health organization for many years and saw how prevalent domestic violence was in the clients' relationships.
 I felt that I was not receiving enough training in that organization so I decided to attend training outside of my job and be a resource for anyone who can benefit from additional domestic violence services, support, and/or advocacy.”

 - Some people may find it difficult to balance working, volunteering, and their personal lives.
 Why do you think it is important for folks to find the time to volunteer?

 “There is no greater feeling than when you give back to others.
 It is a source of happiness for me, and it doesn't require much to show up for people who need support.
 We are living in difficult times and volunteering is something I grew up participating in, it’s one of my family values.
 I also volunteer outside of Sarah’s Inn and it fills my cup.”

 - Why should people volunteer at Sarah’s Inn?